karanveersp/CSEncryption/README.md

 The original file is not overwritten unless the output path and input path the user provides are the same.

+## Solution Projects

+### AESLib

+This class library project contains a class with static functions that wrap an implementation of the AES encryption algorithm.

+### AESLibTests

+Unit test project for AESLib.

+### CypherCLI

+The CLI app can be used to perform AES encryption on .txt files, or strings.

 ## Encryption

 Provide the `-e` or `--encrypt` flag to enable encryption mode.